 Hogmanay is more than one night party!

-This is a most important information: Hogmanay in Edinburgh is a marathon of events, parties, shows, concerts, bars and music.
+This is the most important information: Hogmanay in Edinburgh is a marathon of events, parties, shows, concerts, bars and music.
 And an army of happy people taking over the historical streets of Edinburgh.
-Hogmanay celebration starts way before 31st of December.
-From Christmas to 2nd of January there are events happening across the city, with the grand finale on 30th and 31st with the Torchlight Procession and the famous Edinburgh Street Party.
+The Hogmanay celebration starts way before the 31st of December.
+From Christmas to the 2nd of January, there are events happening across the city, with the grand finale on the 30th and 31st with the Torchlight Procession and the famous Edinburgh Street Party.

 What can’t you miss during the Hogmanay in Edinburgh?

-When you check the Edinburgh Hogmanay website the amount of activities happening in the city is overwhelming.
-To make your life easier, here is a list of things to do during Hogmanay, events that you can’t miss during your Edinburgh Hogmanay trip.
+When you check the Edinburgh Hogmanay website, the amount of activities happening in the city is overwhelming.
+To make your life easier, here is a list of things to do during Hogmanay, and events that you can’t miss during your Edinburgh Hogmanay trip.

 Thousands of people lined up under the mist and cold.
 I remember looking around and I could see people from everywhere.
-I listened to the heavy Scottish accent from one side, Spanish from another, behind us was a Japanese couple couldn’t stop giggling of excitement.
-Until that moment I was handling my emotions as an adult woman, but when the fire lighted up my torch and the procession started I almost cried.
+I listened to the heavy Scottish accent from one side, Spanish from another, and behind us was a Japanese couple who couldn’t stop giggling with excitement.
+Until that moment, I was handling my emotions as an adult woman, but when the fire lighted up my torch and the procession started, I almost cried.
 I couldn’t believe I was in the middle of the Torch Light Procession, celebrating Hogmanay in Edinburgh, Scotland!
-I was part of one of the most beautiful, historical and definitely the best place for new year in Europe.
+I was part of one of the most beautiful, historical, and definitely the best places for the new year in Europe.

-If you are travelling to Edinburgh Hogmanay you MUST take part of the procession!
-It’s the only place in the world where you can see kids, families, foreigners and Vikings side by side, in the middle of a medieval town.
+If you are traveling to Edinburgh Hogmanay you MUST take part in the procession!
+It’s the only place in the world where you can see kids, families, foreigners, and Vikings side by side, in the middle of a medieval town.
 It’s an experience like no other.

-In Edinburgh Hogmanay you can party until you drop.
+In Edinburgh Hogmanay, you can party until you drop.
 Local bands, international singers and classic music.
-There are events for tastes, ages and almost every day, but definitely the special nights are the Hogmanay Concerts that happen on 30th and 31st of December at the Princess Garden.
+There are events for tastes, ages and almost every day, but definitely, the special nights are the Hogmanay Concerts that happen on the 30th and 31st of December at the Princess Garden.
 The shows are sold out very quickly, be smart and book your tickets in advance.

 Follow the steps of your Scottish friends and immerse yourself in the traditional music and dance.
-At first sight it doesn’t seem an easy dance to learn, but after a few beers you will discover that Ceilidh is all about experiencing the traditions, have a good laugh and make friends.
+At first sight, it doesn’t seem an easy dance to learn, but after a few beers you will discover that Ceilidh is all about experiencing the traditions, having a good laugh, and making friends.